sacruffnex/CS_Capstone/index.md

 *What is this program?*

 This program was created for the SNHU Travel Company as a booking tool assistant.
 This was built in March 2020 in SNHU's CS-250 Software Development Lifecycle course.
-It oringinally displayed the top five wellness destinations based on customer feedback.
+It originally displayed the top five wellness destinations based on customer feedback.

 *How did I update this program?*